ODLS1/Mlaem_Pre-Release/Issue_Resolution.md

 * Priority 0 (P0): Completely blocks use of a feature (no workaround)
 * Priority 1 (P1): Blocks feature, but has a cumbersome workaround
 * Priority 2 (P2): Blocks feature, but has a reasonable workaround
-* Priority 3 (P3): Does not block a feature and represents an enhancement
+* Priority 3 (P3): Does not block a feature and/or represents an enhancement

 ### Process
 Users are instructed to file issues/bugs in the Github Issues log on any MLAEM Repository (`Pre-Release`, `Release`, `Mlaem Source`)